Recently updated on August 23rd, 2023 at 12:47 pm

 Plastics, similarly, can behave differently–hard plastics as a name is a bit of a misnomer (though it is the industry standard in tooling catalogs).
 It refers to the chipping characteristics of the plastic.
 Hard Plastic turns to dust–it shatters.
 Soft Plastics allow a nice clean chip to be sliced off, almost like you slice cheese with a knife.

 Of course, the same is true for woods.
 “Hard” Wood versus “Soft” Wood has more to do with the seeds of the Wood than the actual hardness.
 Balsa seems soft but is technically a Hardwood.
 Hardwood seeds have a covering–shell or fruit, while Softwood does not.

-Another factor influencing all this has to do with manufacturing process for the material.
+Another factor influencing all this has to do with the manufacturing process for the material.
 In the case of materials like MDF and Plywood, their manufacture can result in abrasive grit being embedded in the layers and that grit matters more than the wood in feeds and speeds.

-This is why so much router work prefers Carbide tooling even though wood is relatively soft.
+This is why so much cnc router work prefers Carbide tooling even though wood is relatively soft.
 HSS just doesn’t stand up to that kind of grit very well.